aldo-gutierrez/bitmasksorter/README.md

 It is a multi thread sorter, it combines previous QuickBitSorter and RadixBitSorter

-For example if the bitmask is 00000000111111111111111111111110 23 bits, and we have a 32 thread processor then:
+For example if the bitmask is 00000000111111111111111111111110 23 bits, and we have a 32 thread processor then with default configuration:

 - The first 5 bits are recursively processed by doing QuickBitSorter in multiple threads
 - The next 2 bits are recursively processed by doing RadixBitSort in each thread
-- The last 16 bits are done using RadixBitSort by bits or by words(4-15 bits) or destructive CountSort in each thread
+- The last 16 bits are done using a Count Sort Algorithm (Pigeonhole Sort or two types of Radix Sorter with bits)
+-
 # Stability

-int[] sort in java use a not stable algorithm, it doesn't make sense to have a stable algorithm for ints.
+int[] sort in java use a not stable algorithm, it doesn't make sense to have a stable algorithm for ints we applied the same philosophy.
-Object[] sort in java is a stable algorithm, so ObjectSorter has the parameter setStable that uses more memory
+Object[] sort in java is a stable algorithm, so ObjectSorter has the parameter setStable that uses more memory (by default is false)

 # Speed